-Compliance with recognition and measurement requirements
+Compliance with recognition and measurement requirements where true and fair view is required

-- 77. ASIC believes that non-reporting entities, which are required to prepare financial reports in accordance with the Act, must still comply with the recognition and measurement requirements of all applicable accounting standards in order to give a true and fair view of their financial position and results of their operations.
-Non-compliance with the recognition and measurement requirements may further result in a breach of CA 1308 (giving false and misleading information) and CA 254T (paying dividends). - 78.
+79. ASIC's Regulatory Guide Reporting requirements for non-reporting entities explained that non-reporting entities, which are required to prepare financial reports in accordance with the Act, must still comply with the recognition and measurement requirements of all applicable accounting standards in order to give a true and fair view of their financial position and results of their operations.

+- 80. While the ACNC has not provided any equivalent interpretation, the ACNC Act has the same reference to true and fair view as the Corporations Act 2001.
+Entities should therefore assess whether similar considerations apply to charities that are required to prepare financial statements under the ACNC Act. - 81.
 The recognition and measurement requirements of accounting standards include, but are not limited to, requirements relating to depreciation of non-current assets, tax effect accounting, lease accounting, measurement of inventories, and recognition and measurement of liabilities for employee entitlements.
 The provisions of accounting standards dealing with the classification of items as assets, liabilities, equity, income and expenses also apply.
 This would include the provisions of AASB 132 Financial Instruments: Presentation concerning the classification of financial instruments issued as debt or equity.